 - Cardiac valve replacement or repair

 The programme runs for 6 weeks.
-Sessions are held twice weekly on Monday and Thursday .
+Sessions are held twice weekly.
 Each session lasts for 2 hours and consists of 1 hour of exercise and 1 hour of education

 Each patient is assessed individually to obtain his/her current fitness level.
 Physical disabilities are taken into consideration, eg. arthritis, chest problems.
 The exercise programme is then tailored to the needs of the patient and progressed according to their ability.
 Lectures are also given by a variety of specialist health professionals, including the consultant cardiologist.
 Topics covered include: